Chachalotte/metrics-showdown/README.md

 - Finish the views model on Figma
 - Add a frontpage proposing different template which will initialize base widgets based on your choices (Finance, Sports, Gaming, etc.), alongside a tutorial to learn and navigate across the app smoothly
+- Create a backend to save users choices instead of only cached data

 ## Initializing Developement Environment